Maria Josefa Garcia de Noriega y

-It is still unclear exactly who the grandparents of Maria Josefa García de Noriega, the mother of the entire Delgado clan of New Mexico, were.
+It is still unclear, at the time of this writing, exactly who the grandparents of Maria Josefa García de Noriega, the mother of the entire Delgado clan of New Mexico, were.
 It is well-documented that her parents were Captain of the Militia Joseph García de Noriega and Rosalia Velarde y Cosío, natives and residents of El Paso.
 Then, however, genealogists commonly give Joseph's parents as having been Juan Esteban García de Noriega and Luisa Gomez del Castillo (of Rio Arriba) and Rosalia's parents as having been Manuel Velarde de Cosío (son of Juan Antonio Perez Velarde and Juana de Velarde y Cosío) and Lugarda Lucero de Godoy (see, for example, Fray Angélico, ONMF, p.
 308).

 There are problems with both surmises.
 However, genealogical information supplied in 1822 concerning the purity of the blood of Rafael Ortiz y García de Noriega, the nephew of Joseph García de Noriega and Rosalia Velarde y Cosío, and now to be found in the Spanish Archives of the State of New Mexico (The Ortiz Family papers 1960-031, Box F-20), sheds new light on the matter.
 To be ordained to the priesthood, Rafael had to document the purity of his blood.
 Though the original Spanish documents are not found in the file, and there are a number of obvious transcription errors, important facts emerge from them.
 They lead to the conclusion that his paternal grandparents were Lázaro Garcia de Noriega and Barbara Niño Ladrón de Guevara and his maternal grandparents were Manuel Lorenzo Velarde Cosío and Lugarda de Herrera del Villar, who may have been the same person as Lugarda Lucero de Godoy, given the way the Spanish play with names.